 The number of protons in an atom determines what element it is.
-However, not all atoms of the same element have the same number of protons.
+However, all atoms of the same element have the same number of protons.

 An isotope is a variation of an element with the same number of protons, but a different number of neutrons.
 This means that isotopes of the same element have different atomic masses.